IMPORTANT PARK NOTICES

-In order to access the land at or visit Ka’awaloa Flat (the location of the Captain Cook Monument), visitors have only two options:
+In order to access the land at Ka’awaloa Flats (the location of the Captain Cook Monument), visitors have two options:

 - Hike from the uplands via the historic Ka’awaloa Trail (please pack out your trash, there are also no restrooms on this trail).

-- Take a guided kayak tour through one of the three permitted commercial vendors listed on this page.
+- Take a guided kayak tour through one of the three permitted commercial vendors (see list below).